cwarden45/DTC_Scripts/Nebula/README.md

 Likewise, there was no delTT variant in the VCF, so my cystic fibrosis carrier status would also be a false negative (if that was used in the report), even though you could actually see that deletion in the 1 read aligned at that position (because 1 read wasn't sufficient to have confidence in that variant).

-While my precisionFDA account is currently locked, I can use my [VCF_recovery.pl](https://github.com/cwarden45/DTC_Scripts/blob/master/Genos_Exome/VCF_recovery.pl) to compare recovery of my Veritas WGS variants in my Nebula gVCF.
+I can use my [VCF_recovery.pl](https://github.com/cwarden45/DTC_Scripts/blob/master/Genos_Exome/VCF_recovery.pl) to compare recovery of my Veritas WGS variants in my Nebula gVCF.

 If you compare SNPs, then the accuracy is noticably lower than GATK (and even lower than DeepVariant):